 So is it more like a pocket money thing?

-What will happen to Facebook and Google if companies like this succeed?
+What will happen to Facebook and other ad platforms if companies like Permission.io succeed?

-We expect they will continue pretty much as they are for quite a while, but gradually they will find themselves in direct competition with blockchain based businesses.
-And if they don’t stop exploiting people’s data, their business revenues with begin to vanish as more and more people adopt alternatives.
+We expect they will continue pretty much as they are for quite a while, but gradually they will find themselves in direct competition with blockchain-based businesses.
+And if they don’t stop exploiting people’s data, their business revenues will begin to vanish as more and more people adopt alternatives.